mxmueller/optimizing-pairs-trading/sites/content/setup.md

 {{< figure src="/images/archi.drawio.png" width="800" style="text-align: center; margin: 0 auto;" >}}

 The **Notebook Runner** (`notebook_runner`) service leverages papermill to execute all possible permutations of pair-finding algorithms and trading strategies through parameterized Jupyter notebooks.
 This allows for systematic generation and testing of different strategy combinations across various market conditions.
 The **MinIO** blob storage service serves as the central data repository, containing both the theoretical results presented in the research and raw market data.
 Additionally, all newly generated strategy runs are automatically stored here, creating a comprehensive historical record of backtesting results.
 The **Analytics** (`analytics`) service processes trade data from the blob storage along with raw market data to calculate comprehensive performance metrics.
 This backend service handles all computational-heavy operations including risk metrics, return calculations, and portfolio statistics.
 The **Streamlit** application provides a unified interface for data visualization, performance analysis, and strategy management.
 Users can explore raw data, examine trading results, analyze performance metrics, and commission new notebook runs directly through the web interface.
 All services are located under `src/backtester/services/` and communicate through REST APIs and shared storage.

 ## Quick Setup

 The following steps will deploy the complete backtesting environment with all required services and pre-configured data.
 The initial setup automatically provisions MinIO storage, loads market data, and prepares the analytical backend for immediate use.

-### Clone Repository
+**Clone Repository**

+Download the complete project repository including all submodules and navigate to the project directory.

 ```bash
 git clone --recurse-submodules https://github.com/mxmueller/optimizing-pairs-trading
 cd optimizing-pairs-trading
 ```

-### Verify Docker Installation
+**Verify Docker Installation**

+Ensure Docker and Docker Compose are properly installed on your system before proceeding with the deployment.

 ```bash
 docker --version
 docker compose version
 ```

-### Start Services
+**Start Services**

 The Docker Compose configuration handles service dependencies and health checks automatically.
 MinIO will initialize first, followed by the analytics backend, notebook runner, and finally the Streamlit frontend.
 The initial startup may take several minutes as Docker builds images and provisions storage.